Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Despite being the more expensive option, the Dyson V15 Detect offers more for your dollar.

-It has Dyson’s latest technology: Piezo sensor, laser slim roller, interactive LCD screen, real-time data for run time and debris counter, and more.
+It has Dyson’s latest technology: a piezo sensor, a laser slim roller, an interactive LCD screen, real-time runtime and debris counter data, and more.

-If the price variance is around $100, even $150, I’d go with the Dyson because it performs better, especially at vacuuming carpets with its higher airflow.
+If the price variance is around $100 or $150, I’d go with the Dyson because it performs better, especially for vacuuming carpets with its higher airflow.

 LG’s option isn’t bad.
 It’s quite good for a first product.

-Consumers will enjoy efficient cleaning performance on hard floors and carpets for less than a premium cost.
+Consumers will enjoy efficient cleaning performance on hard floors and carpets at a lower-than-premium cost.

-The lighter frame makes it more ergonomic as a handheld, but it won’t be as good at cleaning carpet for longer stretches.
+The lighter frame makes it more ergonomic to hold, but it won’t clean carpet as well for longer stretches.

 So you’ll have to weigh what to prioritize and budget.